microsoft/debug-adapter-protocol/overview.md

 A simple implementation of these semantics in the debug adapter is to clear all previous breakpoints for the source and then set the breakpoints specified in the request.
 *setBreakpoints* and *setFunctionBreakpoints* are expected to return the 'actual' breakpoints and the generic debugger updates the UI dynamically if a breakpoint could not be set at the requested position or was moved by the debugger.

+If a debug adapter is unable to apply a breakpoint at the time when it's first sent, it should mark the breakpoint as unverified using `verified: false` in the `SetBreakpointsResponse`.
+If the breakpoint changes its state at a later point in time, the debug adapter should use the [**breakpoint**](./specification#Events_Breakpoint) event to notify the client.

 The following sequence diagram summarizes the sequence of requests and events for a hypothetical _gdb_ debug adapter:

 ![init-launch](./img/init-launch.png)